Dilip Kumar: Personal life

+Kumar hosting his Bangladeshi friends Annisul Huq and A. K. A. Firoze Noon at his home in Bombay.

 Kumar and Madhubala were drawn to each other during the shooting of Tarana (1951).
 They were in a relationship for seven years until the Naya Daur court case, during which Kumar testified against Madhubala and her father, ending their relationship.
 They never worked together again after Mughal-e-Azam (1960).
 Kumar later expressed in his autobiography, "Was I in love with Madhubala as the newspapers and magazines reported at that time?
 As an answer to this oft-repeated question straight from the horse's mouth, I must admit that I was attracted to her both as a fine co-star and as a person who had some of the attributes I hoped to find in a woman at that age and time...She, as I said earlier, was very sprightly and vivacious and, as such, she could draw me out of my shyness and reticence effortlessly."
 However, Kumar shared in his biography that contrary to popular notion, Madhubala's father Ataullah Khan wasn't opposed to their match but instead, wanted to turn this marriage into a business venture which did not land well with him.

-In the late 1950s, Vyjayanthimala was linked by gossip magazines to Kumar, who has acted with her the most compared to any other actress, which resulted in great on-screen chemistry between them.
-While working for his home production Gunga Jumna (1961), Kumar reportedly handpicked the shade of sari that Vyjayanthimala would wear in every scene.

-In 1966, Kumar married actress Saira Banu, who was 22 years younger than him.
+On 11 October 1966, Kumar married actress Saira Banu.
+He was 43 and she was 22 at the time of their wedding, theirs being a love marriage.
 He later married Hyderabad socialite Asma Rahman, taking her as a second wife in 1981.
 That marriage ended in January 1983.
 Banu and he lived in Bandra.
 They did not have any children.
 In his autobiography, Dilip Kumar: The Substance and the Shadow, he revealed that Banu had conceived in 1972, but developed complications in the pregnancy, leading to a miscarriage.
 Following this, they did not try to have children again, believing it to be God's will.

 Kumar was fluent in his native Hindko, in his later years aiming to establish a Hindko Academy in Peshawar in order to safeguard the language, as well as Urdu, Hindi, English, Punjabi, Marathi, Pashto and Farsi.
 He was also a great music enthusiast and also learnt how to play the sitar for a film.
 He loved cricket and played it often.
 He led a cricket team against Raj Kapoor in a friendly cricket match held for charity.
 Both growing up in Peshawar and in Bombay, Dilip Kumar and his family had a close relationship with the Kapoor family.

-His younger brother Nasir Khan (1924–1974) was also a noted film actor.
-Two of his younger brothers, Aslam Khan (1932 - 2020) and Ehsan Khan (1930 - 2020), died after testing positive for COVID-19 in 2020, within a space of two weeks.
+His younger brother Nasir Khan (1924 – 1974) was also a noted film actor.
+Two of his younger brothers, Aslam Khan (1932 – 2020) and Ehsan Khan (1930 – 2020), died after testing positive for COVID-19 in 2020, within a space of two weeks.

+He was a first cousin to Arshad Sami Khan, a Pakistani pilot-turned-diplomat and father of Adnan Sami, a naturalized Indian singer.